-5. There shall be a Technical Committee of the Societies Syndicate which shall consist of:

-- (a) the Junior Proctor (or a deputy), who shall be Chair; - (b) twelve [members of the University in statu pupillari] (registered students), one appointed by each of twelve societies nominated annually by the Syndics; - (c) the members of the Societies Syndicate appointed in class (f); - (d) a sabbatical officer of Cambridge University Students' Union appointed on the nomination of Cambridge University Students' Union and the Graduate Union President, ex officio.
+- 5. There shall be a Technical Committee of the Societies Syndicate which shall consist of: - (a) the Junior Proctor (or a deputy), who shall be Chair; - (b) twelve registered students, one appointed by each of twelve societies nominated annually by the Syndics; - (c) the members of the Societies Syndicate appointed in class (f); - (d) a sabbatical officer of Cambridge University Students' Union appointed on the nomination of Cambridge University Students' Union and the Graduate Union President, ex officio.